-- 31. In determining what risk-management systems and procedures are "appropriate" under the Regulations you must, pursuant to reg.
-35(2), take account of: - (i) the risk assessment you carried out in respect of your practice under reg.
-18; - (ii) the level of risk of money laundering and terrorist financing inherent in your practice; - (iii) the extent to which that risk would be increased by your business relationship with a PEP, or a family member or known close associate of a PEP, and - (iv) any relevant information identified by your supervisory authority in relation to the risks of money laundering and terrorist financing (pursuant to reg.
+- 29.32.
+In determining what risk-management systems and procedures are "appropriate" under the Regulations you must, pursuant to reg.
+35(2), take account of: - (i) the risk assessment you carried out in respect of your practice under regs.
+18 and 18A; - (ii) the level of risk of money laundering and terrorist financing inherent in your practice whilst it would be prudent (not mandatory) to take account of the level of risk of proliferation financing in your practice; - (iii) the extent to which that risk would be increased by your business relationship with a PEP, or a family member or known close associate of a PEP; and - (iv) any relevant information identified by your supervisory authority in relation to the risks of money laundering and terrorist financing (pursuant to reg.
 17(9) and reg.
-47), i.e. supervisory reports and risk assessments, in relation to which see [27] above.
+47), i.e. supervisory reports and risk assessments, in relation to which see [287] above.